-Hyper-V backup: Back up Hyper-V virtual machines (VM) running Windows or Linux.
-You can back up an entire VM or run application-aware backups of Microsoft workloads on Hyper-V VMs running Windows.
+Virtual Machine backup: Back up Hyper-V or VMware virtual machines (VM) running Windows or Linux.
+You can back up an entire VM or run application-aware backups of Microsoft workloads on Hyper-V/VMware VMs running Windows.

 Get a full list of What can DPM back up?

 Disk: For short-term storage, DPM backs up data to disk pools.